Husain Abdullah: Minnesota Vikings

 Abdullah was an undrafted rookie who later signed with the Minnesota Vikings.
 He served as a backup from 2008 to 2009.
 Before the 2010 season he was named the starting strong safety.
 The competition in the offseason and preseason was thought to be between Tyrell Johnson and Jamarca Sanford, but Abdullah won the job.
 During the 2011 season, Abdullah became the starting free safety, but a concussion (his fourth in 15 months) ended his season.

 Kansas City Chiefs

 After he returned from a year off, Abdullah accepted a one-year contract offer from the Chiefs, and played in all 16 games (starting 2) of the 2013 season; he also started the Chiefs' playoff game against Indianapolis, making 2 interceptions in that game to tie a team playoff record.

 An unrestricted free agent after the season, Abdullah re-signed with the Chiefs on March 12, 2014.
-During a Monday Night Football game on September 29, 2014 against the New England Patriots, Abdullah intercepted a pass, returning it for a touchdown.
-He was given a 15-yard unsportsmanlike conduct penalty for sliding on his knees, then bowing down and giving praise in Islamic salutation.
+During a Monday Night Football game on September 29, 2014, against the New England Patriots, Abdullah intercepted a pass, returning it for a touchdown.
+He was given a 15-yard unsportsmanlike conduct penalty for sliding on his knees, then bowing down and giving praise in Islamic prostration.
 The next day, the NFL said the penalty was a misapplication of the relevant rule, and should not have been assessed.
 The penalty created much controversy on social media, including beyond America.